 If there’s anything we all can agree on, it’s that there’s way more to learn about CBD than can fit on one page.
+CBD is one of the most predominant chemical compounds that grow inside the resin glands of the cannabis plant.
+Keep in mind that there are over 80 other compounds in those trichomes!
 If you consider yourself an avid fan, user, advocate, or expert on CBD, just know that there is still much to learn about the wonder molecule.
-CBD is one of the most predominant of over 80 chemical compounds that grow inside the resin glands (trichomes) of the cannabis plant.
-It works as an “agonist,” binding to our cellular walls where the cannabinoid receptors live.
-If you picture these receptors as locks, then agonists are like the keys.
+For now though, let’s take a closer look at how CBD works.

 Remember that a bud advertised as “high-CBD” doesn’t always mean it’s THC-free.
 Charlotte’s Web may contain less than one percent Tetrahydrocannabinol, but that doesn’t mean that other CBD-dominant strains—Harlequin, CBD Critical Cure, Cannatonic, Sour Tsunami, and ACDC—don’t contain trace amounts.
 Always ask your budtender or producer for testing information about the particular strain.